saltyorg/docs/docs/sandbox/apps/speedtest.md

 ## What is it?

-[Speedtest](https://github.com/librespeed/speedtest){: target=_blank rel="noopener noreferrer" }  is a very lightweight Speedtest implemented in Javascript, using XMLHttpRequest and Web Workers.
+[Speedtest](https://github.com/librespeed/speedtest)  is a very lightweight Speedtest implemented in Javascript, using XMLHttpRequest and Web Workers.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|